Connect with us

 But a skeptic might say “so what” – maybe the entire World Series was somehow faked, re-created in a TV studio.

 Yet ticket records document more than 250,000 people saw the games in person.
-Along with them were hundreds of TV, radio and newspaper reporters and personnel who also witnessed the action directly.
+Along with them were hundreds of TV, radio and newspaper reporters and support personnel who also witnessed the action directly.
 Many of them are still alive today, and every one of them agrees that the Mets won.

 Why would all of them lie?
 That doesn’t make sense.